zedlabs/hackerNews-Android/README.md

 ## hackerNews-Android

-#### minimal android client for news.ycombinator.com, made as a test implementation for kotlin flows
+#### minimal android client for news.ycombinator.com, made as a test implementation for kotlin flows (the implementation using compose is under compose-impl branch)

 #